Danube Grandeur (2026)

 Other Excursions:

-Today, you’ll visit the Vučedol Museum.
-The basic idea behind the concept of this unique museum was integration into the terrain—the entire structure is designed to be mostly buried in the ground and only the façade is open to the landscape.
-Its shape, as serpentine, follows terrain, and on whose green roof you can reach the archaeological sites over the museum.
-Along the path, you’ll encounter the various Vučedol culture archaeological findings that have been discovered to date, which showcase the daily life and customs during a turbulent time of the immigration of the first Indo-Europeans and their relationship with the native population, the blending of material cultures and religions.
-Following your time at the museum, enjoy lunch at the local family restaurant.
+Later, you’ll be welcomed into a local family’s home for an authentic country meal before heading off to visit the Vučedol Museum.
+The concept behind this unique museum is integration into the terrain—the entire structure is designed to be mostly buried in the ground and only the façade is open to the landscape.
+On the building’s green roof, you can reach the archaeological sites over the museum.
+Along the serpentine path, you’ll encounter archaeological findings that have been discovered to date, which showcase the daily life and customs during a turbulent time of the immigration of the first Indo-Europeans and their relationship with the native population, the blending of material cultures and religions.

 Other Excursions: